Joel Chua: Tenure

 As a congressman, Chua has authored and co-authored several bills, including measures to waive college entrance examination fees for underprivileged students, regulate the operations of motorcycles-for-hire, including Angkas, and establish the Maharlika Investment Fund, a sovereign wealth fund for the Philippines.

 Chua was the only congressman from Manila to vote in favor of the divorce bill.
 In 2023, he called for the abolishment of the Metro Manila Development Authority, describing it as "disruptive" and that its responsibilities are better off handled by national agencies and local government units.
 In September 2024, Chua was named Chairman of the House Committee on Good Government and Public Accountability.
 He also serves as the vice chairperson of the House Committee on Public Accounts.

-Being a critic of Vice President Sara Duterte, he voted for the impeachment and was nominated to be one of the prosecutors for the upcoming impeachment trial.
+Being a critic of Vice President Sara Duterte, he voted for the impeachment and was nominated to be one of the prosecutors for the impeachment trial.

 Party affiliations

 Chua has been affiliated with several political parties throughout his career.
-He initially joined the first iteration of Lakas–CMD in 2007 and the party was later merged with Kabalikat ng Malayang Pilipino (KAMPI) to become Lakas–Kampi–CMD (now the second iteration of Lakas–CMD) in 2008.
-He later switched to PMP in 2009 and became part of Lito Atienza's ticket for the latter's unsuccessful mayoral comeback bid in 2010.
+He initially joined the original Lakas–CMD in 2007 and the party was later merged with Kabalikat ng Malayang Pilipino (KAMPI) to become Lakas–Kampi–CMD (now the second iteration of Lakas–CMD) in 2008.
+He later switched to Pwersa ng Masang Pilipino (PMP) in 2009 and became part of Lito Atienza's ticket for the latter's unsuccessful mayoral comeback bid in 2010.
 He later became a member of the United Nationalist Alliance (UNA) from 2012 to 2016, during which he supported Joseph Estrada, who was elected mayor in 2013.
 He joined the local party Asenso Manileño in 2013, eventually becoming a member of Aksyon Demokratiko (the new national affiliation of then-Asenso leader and Manila Mayor Isko Moreno) ahead of the 2022 elections.
 He rejoined Lakas–CMD as his new national affiliation in July 2024.
+He later defected from the Lakas–CMD and joined the National Unity Party (NUP) in 2026.